leomarameo7/FR_herbivore_fish/README.md

  - Guilherme Ortigara Longo
       Affiliation: Department of Oceanography and Limnology, Universidade Federal do Rio Grande do Norte, Natal, 59014-002, Brazil

+  - Luca Schenone
+       Affiliation: Limnology laboratory, INIBIOMA, UNComahue-CONICET, Quintral 1250, 8400, Bariloche, Argentina

 2. Brief description of the project:

-We provided comprehensive empirical comparisons of alternative functional response models for the herbivore fish *Acanthurus chirurgus* (Bloch, 1787) and the red macroalgae Digenea simplex ((Wulfen & Agardh, 1822) as its prey in the Rocas Atoll, a pristine South atlntic Atoll reef ecosystem.
+We provided comprehensive empirical comparisons of alternative functional response models for the herbivorous fish *Acanthurus chirurgus* (Bloch, 1787) and the red seaweed Digenea simplex ((Wulfen & Agardh, 1822) as its resource in the Rocas Atoll, a pristine South Atlantic reef ecosystem.

 3. Notes: how to use ?
 Retriewed from https://kdestasio.github.io/post/r_best_practices/